IgorGusakov/chatviafile/README.md

-# test_Samsung
+# Chat via file
-TASK<
-Two processes operate with one file without delaying (no sleep or timer).
+Two processes(or more) operate with one file without delaying (no sleep or timer).
-Maximum performance is the goal.>
+Maximum performance is the goal.

 ### Progress
 - performance (DONE)
 - documentation (DONE)
-- unit-test (IN PROGRESS...)
+- unit-test (DONE)
 - bugs (DONE)

 ### Description